Rosemary Griggs banner

 Catherine and the power of clothing

-Catherine is sometimes written off as the dowdy one who failed to produce an heir, the stubborn one who wouldn’t give up her position when she was too old to give the kingdom its heir.
-But when she first arrived she was young and pretty, by all accounts, having a fair complexion (naturally pink cheeks and white skin), rich reddish-gold hair that fell below hip-level, and blue-eyes.
-Her looks suited the idea of beauty favoured at the time.
-Contemporary sources suggest that she was also a little on the plump side.
-Perhaps this was merely youthful roundness, seen as an indication of future fertility.
+People sometimes write off Catherine as the dowdy one who failed to produce an heir, the stubborn one who wouldn’t give up her position when she was too old to give the kingdom its heir.
+But when she first arrived she was young and pretty, having a fair complexion (naturally pink cheeks and white skin), rich reddish-gold hair that fell below hip-level, and blue-eyes.
+Her looks suited the idea of beauty favoured at that time.
+Contemporary sources suggest she was also a little on the plump side.
+Perhaps this was merely youthful roundness, seen as an attrative sign of future fertility.

-Throughout her life Catherine showed that she understood the power of clothing.
-As we have seen she adopted Spanish dress on occasion to underline her own independent Royal status.
+Throughout her life, Catherine showed she understood the power of clothing.
+As we have seen, she adopted Spanish dress occasionally to underline her own independent royal status.
 She favoured dark colours, like purple, rich brocaded fabrics and cloth of gold, all of which enhanced her regal appearance.
-But under these Queenly outer garments, it is said that Catherine wore the habit of a Franciscan nun.
+But under these queenly outer garments, it is said that Catherine wore the habit of a Franciscan nun.

 Despite that nod to piety, she certainly knew how to dress to impress.
-When her nephew, the Emperor Charles IV visited England in 1520 Catherine the Queen wore a petticoat of silver lamé, under a gown of cloth of gold lined with violet velvet with a raised pile, embroidered with the roses of England.
+When her nephew, the Emperor Charles IV, visited England in 1520, Catherine the Queen wore a petticoat of silver lamé, under a gown of cloth of gold lined with violet velvet with a raised pile, embroidered with the roses of England.
 Nor did she neglect her jewels.
-A diamond cross hung from a necklace of large pearls and her black and gold headdress was powdered with jewels and pearls.
-Her wardrobe also contained gowns of gold tissue, black tilsent (shot silk) decorated with Katherine wheels and cloth of silver.
-She could easily match her husbands passion for magnificence and display.
-So Catherine was not the dowdy frump we’ve been lead to believe.
-But Henry did need an heir, and a younger woman, Anne Boleyn, had caught his eye.
+She wore a necklace of large pearls with a diamond cross hanging from it, and a black and gold headdress adorned with jewels and pearls.
+Her wardrobe also contained gowns of gold tissue, black tilsent (shot silk) decorated with Katherine wheels and a cloth of silver.
+She could easily match her husband’s passion for magnificence and display.
+It seems Catherine was not the dowdy frump she’s often portrayed as.
+But Henry needed an heir, and a younger woman, Anne Boleyn, had caught his eye.

-Anne brought French fashions to the court and popularised the French hood, regarded as rather risqué as it revealed quite a lot of hair.
-Catherine maintained a regal presence, continuing to act as though she were Henry’s wife and Queen.
-It is recorded that Anne reacted angrily when she discovered a servant of the privy chamber taking linens to Queen Catherine for the Kings shirts.
-Catherine had continued to make and embroider Henry’s shirts, an intimate task, that showed her wifely devotion.
-It seems Henry liked the shirts he was used to, for on this occasion he intervened to confirm that the linen was sent on his instructions.
-Anne, however, ordered shirts made for the King to be sent via her in future.
+Anne brought French fashions to the court and popularised the French hood, regarded as rather risque as it revealed quite a lot of hair.
+Catherine maintained a regal presence, continuing to act as though she were Henry’s wife and queen.
+Records show how Anne reacted angrily when she discovered a servant of the privy chamber taking linens to Queen Catherine for the King’s shirts.
+Catherine had continued to make and embroider Henry’s shirts, an intimate task that showed her wifely devotion.
+It seems Henry liked the shirts he was used to, for on this occasion, he intervened to confirm that he instructed the linen to be sent.
+Anne, however, ordered shirts made for the King to be sent via her in the future.

 Even after Anne’s coronation, Catherine still projected herself as the rightful Queen and ordered new livery for her household embroidered with H and K. Labelled the Dowager Princess of Wales in 1535 Catherine persisted in giving out Maundy money, despite The King expressly forbidding her to do so.

-During her banishment she is credited with stimulating a cottage industry producing household needlework.
+During her banishment, she stimulated a cottage industry that produced household needlework.
 Women admired her for her dignity and perseverance, which inspired some to step out of their quiet roles as housewife to ply their needles and add to their incomes.

-Ultimately Catherine did not win the war.
-Anne did take her place, albeit briefly.
-But Catherine undoubtedly had a strong influence on what English women of wealth and status wore, an influence that lasted long after she had gone.
-Perhaps we should remember Catherine of Aragon as a real Royal trend setter.
+Ultimately, Catherine did not win the war.
+Anne took her place, albeit briefly.
+But Catherine undoubtedly had a powerful influence on what English women of wealth and status wore, an influence that lasted long after she had gone.
+Perhaps, after all, we should forget Anne Bolyn and her French hoods, and remember Catherine of Aragon as a real royal trend setter.

 Rosemary Griggs